jorgedelpozolerida/Segmentation_CMB/meetings/WeeklyMeetings.md

 * Run U-Net model on preprocessed dataset using a "whole-mri" strategy (downsampling to small 64x64x64 size and inputtig to u-net).
 Results quite bad, see: [unnet_exp_1.png](../img/unnet_exp_1.png)

 * Split function for train-val-test maintaining proportion of healthy/unhealthy.
+See [generate_split.py](../scripts/generate_split.py)

 #### What did you struggle with?
 * n/a